 Apply a 2-3″ layer of mulch on your garden beds in preparation for summer.
 Mulch conserves valuable moisture in the soil, helps keep weeds down, maintains even soil temperatures, and gives an attractive finishing touch to your beds and borders.

 Warm, humid weather encourages the development of fungal diseases such as Black Spot and Powdery Mildew on roses.
 Water roses in the early morning and avoid overhead watering if possible.
 Clean up any fallen leaves and follow a regular fungicide spray program.
-We recommend the Bonide Rose Rx 3 in 1 for good control of fungus diseases and insects.
+We recommend the Bayer Rose and Flower All in One for good control of fungus diseases.

 Prune evergreens such as pines, cypress, hollies, euonymus and boxwood, to shape as needed.
 Remove faded flowers of annuals regularly, to encourage more flowers.
 Annuals will also benefit from regular applications of a water-soluble fertilizer right through summer.

-Attract hummingbirds and butterflies to your landscape by planting Butterfly Bush, Bee Balm (Mondarda), Hardy Hibiscus, Lobelia, Scabiosa and Coreopsis.
+Attract hummingbirds and butterflies to your landscape by planting Butterfly Bush, Bee Balm (Monarda), Hardy Hibiscus, Lobelia, Scabiosa, hardy fuschias and Coreopsis.